convisoappsec/conviso-docs/docs/cli/security-gate.md

       maximum: 0
 ```

-If the policy that was defined is true and the asset in fact has more than 5 high severity vulnerabilities, then the Security Gate feature will break the job execution of the pipeline.
+If the policy that was defined is true and the asset indeed has more than 5 high severity vulnerabilities, then the Security Gate feature will break the job execution of the pipeline.

 To avoid validating a specific severity value, just remove it from the rules content.
 For example, in case you want to validate only critical and high severity:

 ```yml
 rules: